- Of Mississippi’s Medicare beneficiaries, almost 18% are eligible due to a disability, rather than age.

 Medicare enrollment in Mississippi

-As of mid-2022, there were 617,431 people with Medicare in Mississippi.
-That was nearly 21% of the state’s population, compared with about 19% of the United States population enrolled in Medicare.
+As of early 2023, there were 625,029 people with Medicare in Mississippi.
+That was more than 21% of the state’s population, compared with about 19% of the United States population enrolled in Medicare.

 For most people, filing for Medicare benefits goes along with turning 65; most Americans become eligible for premium-free Medicare Part A when they turn 65, and are either automatically enrolled (if they’re already receiving Social Security benefits) or can apply for coverage starting three months before they turn 65.